Everything You Need to Know About Importing Electronics from China to India

 3. SCOMET (Special Chemicals, Organisms, Materials, Equipment, and Technologies) products:

-Furthermore, BIS registration is required for the import of SCOMET (Special Chemicals, Organisms, Materials, Equipment, and Technologies) products mentioned in Appendix 3 of Schedule I (Imports) of the ITC (HS) Classification, which is India's system for categorizing goods for import and export.
+Furthermore, BIS Certification is required for the import of SCOMET (Special Chemicals, Organisms, Materials, Equipment, and Technologies) products mentioned in Appendix 3 of Schedule I (Imports) of the ITC (HS) Classification, which is India's system for categorizing goods for import and export.

+The SCOMET list covers prohibited substances such as nuclear material, electronics, and toxins.
 These might also fall under CRS or FMCS.
 For compulsory registration, SCOMET goods must meet the following conditions:

 • They must be for captive consumption (defined as the consumption of commodities made by one division by another division of the same/related business to produce another product).